thomthom/extensions-help/index.md

 - The extension page on [Extension Warehouse](https://extensions.sketchup.com/) will list the compatible versions of SketchUp for any extension.

-- If you have a version newer than the newest listed, try the extension anyway, it could be that the extension info hasn't been updated to include the compatibility with the latest version yet.
+- If you have a SketchUp version newer than the newest listed, try the extension anyway, it could be that the extension info hasn't been updated to include the compatibility with the latest version yet.

 - If the extension is marked as compatible with your version but you're seeing errors, [start a thread](#forums) describing your issue and see if the community can help you.

 # Further Help

 Best place to ask for help is one of the user forums for SketchUp.
-Asking your question there usually gers you an answer faster than what an email does.
+Asking your question there usually yields an answer faster than what an email does.
 As a bonus, asking questions in forums allow for other people to find the answer to your question.

 ## How to ask a good question